danbev/learning-crypto/notes/seedwing/seedwing-policy.md

 (gdb) p tokens.len
 $4 = 228
 ```
-I'm not listing the tokens vector but this can be done.
+I'm not listing the tokens vector, as it is quite long, but this can be done.
 ```console
 (gdb) f
 277	        let tokens = remove_comments(&tokens);